syedalimohsinbukhari/pyMultiFit/sphinx_docs/source/installation.rst

       conda activate multifit

 **Next Steps**
-Now that you have installed **pyMultiFit**, head over to the :doc:`usage` section to start exploring its features and capabilities.
+Now that you have installed **pyMultiFit**, head over to the :doc:`tutorials` section to start exploring its features and capabilities.

 .. toctree::
    :maxdepth: 2
    :hidden:

-   usage
+   tutorials